joshuakon-git/datatalk/README.md

 - Upload any CSV file — no formatting required
 - Ask questions in plain English ("Which product had the highest revenue in Q3?")
+- Calculates derived metrics dynamically — ask about profit margin, return rates, or revenue per unit even if those columns don't exist in your CSV.
+The AI generates the formula and runs it against your raw data automatically.
 - OpenAI converts the question to SQL and runs it against your data
 - Results displayed as bar, line, or pie charts where relevant, or as a table for complex queries